Furkanzmc/qtws-2025-great-migration/slides.md

 - It's hard to use static types
 > We have to rely on `var` property type
-- Each change requires a re-build
+- Each change requires a re-build in multiple units
 - Lots of virtual interfaces...
 - Code bloat
 - Function calls has to be converted to `Q_INVOKABLE` methods